 In a saucepan, heat 1/2 cup of the coconut cream until boiling hot.

-Place the chopped dark chocolate in a heat-proof boil, and pour over the boiling hot coconut cream.
+Place the chopped dark chocolate in a heat-proof bowl, and pour over the boiling hot coconut cream.
 Allow to sit for 5 minutes, then stir it well until you get a glossy, dark, intense chocolate ganache.
 Allow to cool until only slightly warm.

 In a separate bowl, place the other 1/2 cup of coconut cream.
 This should be at room temperature or only very slightly cold.
 Slowly (a tablespoon at a time), stir the chocolate ganache into the coconut cream.
 At the end, you should be left with a smooth, easily spreadable frosting ideal for decorating.